Skip to main content

 How smoke detectors work

 Smoke detectors use sensors to detect airborne smoke particles.
-Different types of smoke detectors use different technology to sense particles.
+Different types of smoke detectors use different technology to sense particles:

-Ionization smoke detectors notice tiny burning particles.
-This type of detector is really good at sensing fires that flare up rapidly.
-The downside to an ionization smoke detector is that it can’t detect smoldering fires as effectively.
-Ionization detectors also tend to have problems with false alarms.
+• Ionization smoke detectors notice tiny burning particles.
+This type of detector is really good at sensing fires that flare up rapidly, but the downside is that it can't detect smoldering fires as effectively.
+Ionization detectors are also prone to false alarms.

-Photoelectric smoke detectors pick up large smoke particles.
-They’re generally considered safer than ionization smoke detectors because most fires start off smoky (and smoke inhalation is far more likely to cause harm to humans than a fire itself).
+• Photoelectric smoke detectors pick up large smoke particles.
+They're generally considered safer than ionization smoke detectors because most fires start off smoky, and smoke inhalation is far more likely to cause harm to humans than a fire itself.

 Let’s be neighbors.